Razaann/Razaann/README.md

-# Hi There I'm Razaan

 ## Little things about me:
-I'm a Computer Science student with a strong passion for programming and graphic design.
+Hi There my name is Razaan, I'm a Computer Science student with a strong passion for programming and graphic design.
 I have experience in Java and HTML/CSS, and I’m currently diving into the world of game development.
 I'm always eager to learn new technologies and turn creative ideas into real projects.

 ---